 KH-10/MOL (model) [Smithsonian]

-The MOL (Manned Orbiting Laboratory), also known as KH-10 (Keyhole-10) or Dorian, was a manned reconnaisance platform developed by the USAF and prime contractor Douglas Aircraft Company in the late 1960ies.
+The MOL (Manned Orbiting Laboratory), also known as KH-10 (Keyhole-10) or Dorian, was a crewed reconnaisance platform developed by the USAF and prime contractor Douglas Aircraft Company in the late 1960ies.

 MOL would support up to 40 days of military reconnaissance using the large optics KH-10 Dorian imaging system and SIGINT payloads.
 For later missions, also a side-looking radar payload was planned.

-Two unmanned test flights on Titan-3M boosters were planned for 1970 and 1971 with manned flight to begin in 1972 at a rate of one per year.
+Two uncrewed test flights on Titan-3M boosters were planned for 1970 and 1971 with crewed flight to begin in 1972 at a rate of one per year.

 MOL was cancelled in 1969.